 March 15, 1783 – In an emotional speech in Newburgh, New York, George Washington made a surprise visit at an assembly of his officers and asked them not to support the Newburgh Conspiracy.
-His goal was to calm the growing frustrations with Congress for their failure to pay them.
-The plea is successful and the threatened coup d'état never takes place.

 March 15, 1790 – Joseph Morgan Wilcox was born in Killingsworth, Middlesex County, Conn.
 He graduated at the top of his class from the U.S. Military Academy in 1812, but was killed by Creek warriors on Jan.
 15, 1814 near the Alabama River.
-Wilcox County, Ala. was named in his honor.
+Wilcox County, Alabama was later named in his honor.

 March 15, 1809 – Mathew Anderson, who would go on to establish the Anderson Stage Stop on the Old Federal Road along the Conecuh-Monroe county line in Alabama, was born in South Carolina.

 March 15, 1820 - Maine was admitted as the 23rd state of the Union.